 - Verify the animation is played via the Animation Blueprint and

-is placed on the correct frames. - Check that the
+ANS_CollisionTraceis placed on the correct frames. - Check that the

-matches the target type tag inBP_CollisionComponent
+Collision Target TaginANS_CollisionTracematches the target type tag inBP_CollisionComponent.

 - Verify the animation is played via the Animation Blueprint and